Skip to main content

 Updating configuration

-Configuration updates, such as adding a device, changing session limits, or rotating keys, happen off-chain by computing a new tree and root.
-The Key Machine service attests to the latest root.
+Configuration updates, such as adding a device, changing session limits, or rotating keys, are authorized by the user through the SDK.
+The WaaS enclave’s Key Machine service computes the new Merkle tree and root, then attests to it.
+The enclave constructs and signs the config update; the user does not compute the tree directly.
 Transactions include or reference this attestation so the wallet accepts only the latest configuration.

 Recovery